Gothic Quarter

 Contents

-The Gothic Quarter is one of the most famous landmarks in Barcelona.
+The Gothic Quarter (Barrio Gótico in Spanish) is one of the most famous landmarks in Barcelona.
 Located in the heart of the old city, this Barcelona neighborhood features a fusion of buildings dating from Roman times to the 20th century.

 If you're asking yourself where to stay in Barcelona, we'd say the Gothic Quarter is the most interesting places to stay and visit in the city.

-The main attribute of the Gothic Quarter is the antique aspect of its buildings, narrow streets and the near absence of traffic.
+The main attribute of this are of the Old City is the antique aspect of its buildings, narrow streets and the near absence of traffic.

 In fact, many areas are for pedestrians only and built like a labyrinth of winding streets and charming, hidden squares.